evidentlyai/evidently/docs/book/reports/data-drift.md

 You can use the `DataDriftTestPreset` to test features for drift when you receive a new batch of input data or generate a new set of predictions.

 The test preset works similarly to the metric preset.
-It will perfom two types of tests: test the share of drifted columns to detect dataset drift, and test drift in individual columns (all or from a defined list).
+It will perform two types of tests: test the share of drifted columns to detect dataset drift, and test distribution drift in the individual columns (all or from a defined list).

 Head here to the [All tests](../reference/all-tests.md) table to see the description of individual tests and default parameters.